1franck/WP-Plugme/README.md

 }
 ```

-To generate a html table list to naviguate throw your table data, extends class `plugme_list_table`
+To generate a html table list to naviguate through your table data, extends class `plugme_list_table`

 ```php
 /**